typst/typst/tests/typ/bugs/subelement-panic.typ

 ---
 // Outline entry (pre-emptive, improved error)
 // Error: 2-55 heading must have a location
-// Hint: 2-55 try using a query or a show rule to customize the heading instead
+// Hint: 2-55 try using a query or a show rule to customize the outline.entry instead
 #outline.entry(1, heading[Hello], [World!], none, [1])